 This post may contain affiliate links - I may receive a commission if you purchase from the links.

 I awoke the other day to find a complete and total infestation of flies in the chicken coop.
 I mean, there were thousands upon thousands of them.
 After extensive and rather disgusting research I discovered that we had three different types of flies occupying our land – cluster flies, bottle flies, and house flies.

 Because they were all different, there was no one solution to get rid of them.
 I read that bottle flies are attracted to “filth” and cringed when I realized we had plenty of that to go around.
 Chicken poop galore up in that place.
 Flies are attracted to chicken poop, wet bedding, and food scraps in the chicken run and coop.
 It’s incredibly difficult to keep the coop and run completely clean each and every day, unless you want to run around after your chickens with a pooper scooper all day long, and I certainly don’t want that life.

 How to Get Rid of Flies in the Coop

 The first thing that had to be done to get rid of flies in the chicken coop was to thoroughly clean the coop and lay down fresh straw in the coop and run.

 After finishing cleaning, I took off to our farm store, Country Max, to supply myself with an arsenal of fly weaponry.
 I talked with the employees there to get their option on the best fly traps.
-They suggested the Farnam Fly Trap and a Super Fly Roll.
+They suggested a Starbar Fly Terminator Pro Fly Trap and a Poison Free Super Fly Roll.

 I’d never been so excited about fly traps in my life.
 I followed the directions exactly, set up the fly trap in a sunny area next to the chicken coop.